Gr3atWh173/YoutubeMusicBot/README.txt

-YoutubeMusicBot version 0.0.1
+YoutubeMusicBot version 0.1.0
 =============================

 Dependencies:
-1. Selenium
+1. VLC Player
 2. Pafy
 3. Praw
 4. App registered with reddit

 What?
 1. Pulls down list of songs from a music subreddit
-2. Plays them using firefox
+2. Plays them using VLC.

 Why?
 Much better than doing it myself.